PavelAst/RemoteImageView/README.md

 # RemoteImageView

-A simple library to upload and display imagesю
+A simple library to upload and display images.